kam3k/unscented/README.md

 ##### Flexible

 There are no constraints on the mathematical spaces of the state and measurements in *unscented*.
 Some (many) libraries require the state and measurements to live in vector spaces.
-On the other hand, with *unscented* the state can be an arbitrary class as long as it includes a few overloaded operators.
-This allows one to use, for example, a 3D affine transformation for the pose of a vehicle (often parameterised as a 4x4 transformation matrix), or non-minimal representations of rotations, or unit vectors.
+On the other hand, with *unscented* the state and measurements can be any arbitrary type as long as they meet some minimum requirements.
+This allows one to use, for example, a 3D affine transformation for the pose of a vehicle (often parameterised as a 4x4 transformation matrix), non-minimal representations of rotations, unit vectors, etc. Note that if your state and/or measurements live in a vector space, there is no need to create custom types, one can simply use those provided by the library (which are simply aliases to vectors in Eigen).

 Furthermore, *unscented* allows one to easily use multiple system models, multiple measurement models, and custom functions for calculating means (e.g., the average of a bunch of angles isn't their sum divided by the number of angles).

+##### Batteries included

+In addition to being flexible, *unscented* includes implementations of many standard state and measurement components, with a focus on geometric components.
+These include different parameterizations for angles, rotations, and affine transformations (in both 2D and 3D).
+It is hoped that users creating new components will contribute them back to *unscented* so that others can benefit from them.

 ##### Expansive API

 It is good practice to encapsulate code and only provide a public interface that is required for users to make use of a library.
 That being said, *unscented* opens up its doors a little to allow users to peek at its internals and even modify steps of the UKF.
 For example, the results of all intermediate calculations are available (e.g., the innovation of the latest measurement and its covariance, the latest sigma points).
 One can even generate sigma points or manually update the state or its covariance.
-This promotes using *unscented* as a base for extending the UKF or using it in a research or custom application.
+This promotes using *unscented* as a base for extending the UKF or using it for research or in a non-standard application.

 ##### Well-documented

 Software that is clearly written and well documented tends to get used more than other software, even if that other software is more cleverly written, faster, or even has more features.
 It is a goal of *unscented* to fall firmly in the former category, offering plenty of [examples](#examples), [documentation](#documentation), and a formal API.
-It is not a goal of *unscented* to be the fastest or smallest implementation, but it should be one of the easiest to use, fix, and contribute to.
+It is not a goal of *unscented* to be the fastest or smallest implementation (although it should be fast enough for the vast majority of applications), but it should be one of the easiest to use, fix, and contribute to.
+Put differently, unscented was not written for a single use-case for the author, rather it is written to be used by a larger community.

 ##### Tested